 When I was hitchhiking around Europe, North Africa and the Middle East, when you could to that sort of thing, I eventually came to Florence, Italy to meet up with my mother and family.
 There I happened to learn about Studio Simi, taught by Nerina Simi, who learned from her father, Filadelfo Simi.
 He in turn had studied with Gerome in Paris.
-There I learned the skills of close observation and processes for putting it down on paper and canvas.
-Nerina Simi created a sanctuary for learning classical technique and had a big impact on the atelier system we have today, as she had John Angel and Douglas Graves among her students.
+There I learned the skills of close observation and processes for getting it down on paper and canvas.
+Nerina Simi created a sanctuary for learning classical technique and had a big impact on the atelier system we have today; both John Angel and Douglas Graves were among her students.

 What I learned there has remained the bedrock of all I do, and is especially useful in my imaginary figures.

 I subsequently had further study at Pratt Institute under Jake Berthot, the New York Studio School of Painting and Drawing, and the School of the Art Institute of Chicago.